yingdanlu/yingdanlu/_pages/research.md

 Lu, Y. & Shen, C. (2021, September).
 Unpacking multimodal fact-checking: features and engagement of fact-checking videos on Chinese TikTok.
 Presented at <i>The 3rd Multidisciplinary International Symposium on Disinformation in Open Online Media<i>

+Lu, Y. & Pan, J. (2021, August).
+The Pervasive Presence of Chinese Government Content on Douyin Trending Videos.
+Presented at <i>Association for Education in Journalism and Mass Communication (AEJMC) 2021 Annual Conference<i>

 Lu, Y. & Pan, J. (2021, July).
-The Pervasive Presence of Chinese Government Content on Douyin TrendingVideos.
+The Pervasive Presence of Chinese Government Content on Douyin Trending Videos.
 Presented at <i>International Conference on Computational Social Science (IC2S2) 2021<i>

-Lu, Y. & Pan, J. (2021, June).
-The Pervasive Presence of Chinese Government Content on Douyin Trending Videos.
-Presented at <i>18th Chinese Internet Research Conference<i>

 Lu, Y. & Pan, J. (2020, September).
 Capturing Clicks: How the Chinese Government Uses Clickbait to Compete for Visiblity.
 Presented in "Chinese Politics Mini-Conference" at <i>American Political Science Association Annual Meeting<i>.